oleorhagen/mantra/README.md

     $ make docker-build

-Start the database and queue first:
+Start the database first:

     $ make docker-db
-    $ make docker-queue

-To start the api and worker nodes:
+To start the rest of the nodes:

-    $ make docker-dev
+    $ make docker-deploy-development

-_Note: The db and queue take several seconds to start up.
-You may get errors in the api and worker on the first start up becuase of this.
-Restarting the api and worker should fix this._
+_Note: The db takes several seconds to start up.
+You may get errors in on the first start up because of this.
+Restarting the api should fix this._

 To see the `<ip>:<port>` of different services: